aayla-secura/mixnmatchttp/README.md

 Serve the current working directory over HTTPS and with custom headers.
 The CORS related options (-o and -c) define the default behaviour.
-It can be overriden on a per-request basis using the origin and creds URL parameters. creds should be 0 or 1. origin is taken literally unless it is `%%ECHO%%`, then it is taken from the Origin header in the request.
+It can be overriden on a per-request basis using the origin and creds URL parameters. creds should be 0 or 1. origin is taken literally unless it is `{ECHO}`, then it is taken from the Origin header in the request.

 optional arguments:
   -h, --help            show this help message and exit